roberthockley/cognigy-escalate-to-amazon-connect/README.md

         http://localhost:3001

-Assign the new THrid party App to oyur Amazon Connect instance.
+Assign the new Third party App to oyur Amazon Connect instance.
 In Amazon Connect Security Profiles add the app to your user profiles Create a User
 Assign to the Profile you updated